 - Guilt-Free Spending (Restaurant, Gifts, Shopping…)

-I would say that number 1 and 3 should be fixed, I know exactly what my mortgage payment is every month and I invest a fixed amount of my salary every paycheck to get my employer match and maximize my tax benefits.
+I would say that number 1, 3 and 4 should be fixed, I know exactly what my mortgage payment is every month and I invest a fix amount of my salary every paycheck to get my employer match and maximize my tax benefits.
 Then 2 and 5 are the most variables and the easiest to cut down.
 We eat well and spend about $500 a month on groceries but on the other hand, we have cut down restaurants and entertainment.
-If you are struggling to cut down, you can follow my money saving tricks to learn easy alternatives to your current spending habits.
+If you are struggling to cut down, you can follow my money-saving tricks to learn easy alternatives to your current spending habits.

 Keep your budget updated